 after this meeting.

 For much of the rest of his life, Titian worked for Charles V's son, Philip II of Spain, and his later works are characterised by a free and assured style that led one of his pupils to say that he worked more with his fingers than his brush.
 He lived a long life, but died of the plague in 1576, and was interred in the Frari Basilica.

-Titian's groundbreaking use of bold, brilliant colors, his striking and powerful composition, and his loose, revolutionary brushwork inspired many generations of artists, including Rembrandt, Caravaggio, Peter Paul Rubens and van Dyck.
+Titian's groundbreaking use of bold, brilliant colors, his striking and powerful composition, and his loose, revolutionary brushwork inspired many generations of artists, including Johannes Vermeer, Caravaggio, Peter Paul Rubens and Rembrandt.
 Few artists have had such a profound and far-reaching influence on the art world.